joelbeckham/joelbeckham.com/content/post/2013-08-21-phpstorm-tip-conditional-breakpoints.md

 </div>

 <div>
   2. Set a breakpoint on the line I actually want to suspend on.
-Right click -> Edit -> Uncheck &#8216;Suspend', Select the breakpoint from step #1 in the &quot;Disabled until selected breakpoint is hit&quot;.
+Right click -> Edit -> Uncheck 'Suspend', Select the breakpoint from step #1 in the &quot;Disabled until selected breakpoint is hit&quot;.
 If you have so many breakpoints that its hard to find the one you want, see the last tip below.
 </div>

 <div>